paulstephane/paulstephane.github.io/powerDAC-S.md

 The output power of the powerDAC-S is limited to 4 Watts per channel.
 This may be problematic for those who listen to music at high volumes.
 If you need to listen to a symphony at a volume comparable to a front-row concert seat, then this system is not for you.

 Listening recently to a "high-end" system - 45.000€ speakers (yes, there is such a thing) in a well-treated room - I was impressed by its "clean" and wide sound.
 But it lacked, to my ears, the exquisite transparency and accuracy of the ECD system that pulls me in completly to the music.
 That system could play well at very high volumes but something else was lacking, something I know I can enjoy with the powerDAC-S/open baffles.
 We all have different tastes and needs.

+The ECdesigns powerDAC-S and open baffle speakers has  shown  me aspects of sound reproduction that a conventional audio system with separate components (DAC + preamp + amplifier + multi-way speakers) may never be able to offer, regardless of cost.
+In this case, Less IS more.
+For me, there is simply no looking back.

 Hopefully, this short review will have conveyed a sense of what can be expected from the powerDAC-S and its companion speakers.